Let's Experiment: Edinburgh Science Festival 2023

 Discover Edinburgh's Mathematical History

 For anyone who wants to find out more about the mathematical history of Edinburgh, there's a chance on 15 & 16 April to join a tour of some of the mathematical delights hidden in the city centre, and to try your hand at some intriguing games and puzzles along the way.
 Suitable for families and adults, mathematicians and non-mathematicians alike.
-There's also a self-guided version of this tour linked in our Family Activities under 'trails'.
+There's also a self-guided version of this tour linked on our website.

 Operation Sabotage